-Figure 13.
-Context precision assessment results.

-The graph in Figure 13 evaluates contextual precision.
-Here we see that the Ada-002 + Gpt3.5-turbo and Ada-002 +Qwen2 7B combinations have the highest precision at 0.79.
-This shows that these two combinations have the ability to provide highly accurate information in the given context.
-On the other hand, the KR-SBERT + Mistral 7B combination had a relatively low precision of 0.63.
-This suggests that this combination needs improvement in terms of contextual precision.
+Figure 13 shows the context-precision scores for all models, wherein the Ada-002 + Gpt3.5-Turbo and Ada-002 + Qwen2-7B combinations exhibit the highest precision of 0.79, indicating that these combinations can provide highly accurate information for a given context.
+By contrast, the KR-SBERT + Mistral-7B combination shows a relatively low precision of 0.63, suggesting that this combination requires improvements in terms of contextual precision.